maahibatra/Task-Genie/README.md

 ## NOTE
 - I am so very sorry that this project isn't easy to demo or run yourself - I tried to put it onto vercel but it just ruined everything so I am keeping it local-based till I have the courage to fight it.
-- If you want to see a video demo, here's a link: (add link later)
+- If you want to see a video demo, here's a link: [Click Here To Watch](https://youtu.be/eBKWCg08Bh0)

 ## Prerequisites
 - Node.js (>= v16.0.0)